N-230 road (Spain)

-The N-230 connects Lleida to Vielha, the Vall d'Aran and France.
+The N-230 is a road in Spain.
+It connects Lleida to Vielha, the Vall d'Aran and France.

 It passes through Benabarre, the Vall del Noguera Ribagorçana and the Vielha tunnel (5.240m).
 The road is to be up-graded to the Autovía A-14.

+History

+As one of the routes that joins France and Spain, demonstrations have sometimes closed the border.
+For example, in November 2024, farmers and others protested which caused the road to temporarily close.